Concordium/concordium-client/README.md

 * `BACKEND` is the GRPC server on which to perform the actions/queries.
   It's specified using the flags `--grpc-ip`, `--grpc-port`, and `--grpc-target` (might be needed when calling through proxy like, say, on the testnet).
-  Nearly all commands require a backend to be specified.
-The exceptions being commands that only alter local configuration files.

 * `COMMAND` is a command from one of the categories described below in [Commands](#commands).